luomu32/quartz-spring-boot-starter/README.md

 # Spring Boot Quartz Integration Extension
 this extension base on spring boot quartz autoconfiguration.so make sure add spring boot dependency into your project first.
 ## Example
+base on CronTrigger,will be executed by every minute.
 ```java
 @SchedulerJob(cron = "0 0/1 * * * ?")
 public class FooJob implements Job {